by Victor Sesma

 It was built in 1886 and the name is in honour of a former Spanish prime minister: Jose Canalejas y Mendez.

-It is at the end of La Explanada:
+The location is at the end of La Explanada:

 Expected time: 2h-3h

 At this point, it should be around 8 pm-9 pm.
 Anytime from 8 pm or 8:30 pm is a good time for dinner in Spain.